aaryomics/DNA-RNA-sequence-analyser/README.md

 3. Start the Streamlit app:
    streamlit run streamlit_app.py

-   The app will open in your browser at `http://localhost:8501`.
+   The app will open in your browser.

 ## Example Input
 Example (FASTA format):